Priestly-flutter/team2/README.md

 # team2
-this is the main repo for the ;earn hub academy project
+this is the main repo for the learn hub academy project